Pilgrimage

 Blue Team Perspective

-Pilgrimage illustrates the risk of giving apt
+Pilgrimage illustrates the risk of giving apt install rights to non-root users.

 Defenders should: